albertlauncher/documentation/src/_pages/using.md

 Each item has an icon, a title and a description.
 Almost all items have at least one action associated, which can be activated.
 Most items provide several actions that can be activated using the action list.
+Items may also provide an input action text that can be used to replace the input text.
+Its semantic is loosely defined.
+It may be a completion but also an evaluation or something else.

 The results list has three states: Hidden, show matches and show fallbacks.
 If a query yields matches it shows the matches.